Home Blogs Rebalance Rationale of Windmill Capital smallcases

 Model smallcases:

 For models, it will be easier for us to understand this by taking a specific smallcase.
-So, let’s talk about the two changes that were made on Value & Momentum smallcase in the last rebalance.
+So, let’s talk about the two changes that were made on the Value & Momentum smallcase in the last rebalance.

-As mentioned, the decision framework is pretty straight-forward.
+As mentioned, the decision framework is pretty straightforward.
 There are 4 criteria that are used for the Value & Momentum smallcases.
 And a collective pass-through on all the 4 criteria, gets the stock to enter the basket.
 Sometimes, buffer rules are applied to avoid unnecessary churn in the portfolio.
-For instance, out of 5 criteria, say 1 criteria is – ‘select stocks that have a P/E ratio of greater than 20.’
+For instance, out of 5 criteria, say 1 criterion is – ‘select stocks that have a P/E ratio of greater than 20.’
 At the time of rebalance, if an existing stock’s P/E ratio has dropped to 19.8, the buffer rule kicks in and the stock is retained notwithstanding it flouting 1 criteria, as it has passed the remaining ones.
 Therefore, during the June quarter rebalance Federal Bank and Vardhan Textiles failed on 2 criteria, which was the reason behind their exclusion.

 The objective to take you through the detailed explanation behind our rebalance decisions is to maintain transparency with you.
 It is important for you to know the outlook we have when it comes to managing smallcases and we continue to improve in the future.